mrf345/retrap/README.md

 ##### - Hooking script to integrate with your custom webpages
-The same hooking script that's used to control the mirrored web sessions, can be used externally within any `.html` or `.js` files.
+The same hooking script that's used to control the mirrored web sessions, can be used externally within any `.html` or `.js` file.
+The following example demonstrating using the hook script within a local `.html` page and capturing a login form data:

 <details>
     <summary> Demo: </summary>